-The committee anticipates bringing forward a revised model to Council for approval in September 2019.
+The committee anticipates bringing forward a revised model to Council for approval in late 2019.
 If a new model is approved, it is expected to be implemented within one to two years.
 If the Professional Governance Act regulations are not yet in force by this time, the new model would replace the current guidelines as a voluntary program.

 See our answers to frequently asked questions.